 Efforts should be made to conserve and protect all remaining areas of seasonally inundated flooded forest.
-The Fisheries Administration (FiA), part of the Ministry of Agriculture, Forestry, and Fisheries (MAFF) has jurisdictional management and regulatory authority over seasonally inundated flooded forests outside of the Protected Area network.
+The Fisheries Administration (FiA), part of the Ministry of Agriculture, Forestry, and Fisheries (MAFF) has jurisdictional management and regulatory authority over seasonally inundated flooded forests outside of the Protected Area network (with the exception of fisheries resources within Protected Areas for which FiA is also responsible).
 Seasonally inundated flooded forests within the Protected Area network are under the management jurisdiction of the Ministry of Environment (MoE).